 See below for a great Special Education Infographic:

 Don’t let a child’s disability prevent him or her from getting a great education.
-The purpose of special education is to enable students to grow to their fullest potential by providing a free appropriate public education designed to fit their unique and special needs!
+The purpose of special education is to enable students to grow to their fullest potential by providing a free appropriate public education designed to fit their unique needs!